1. Home

 Equipment Manager

 Bill Higgins grew up in Wheeling, West Virginia, where he was an avid fan of the Thunderbirds and Nailers.
 A graduate of Wheeling Park High School, Higgins began his career with the Nailers as an assistant equipment manager, before being promoted to the head role in 2003.
 Bill is the only member of the organization to ever work 1,000 games, as he reached that milestone during the 2016-17 season.
+He will work his 1,500th game on November 2nd.
 Other notable career accomplishments for Higgins include working the 2007 ECHL All-Star Classic in Boise, Idaho, and being named the 2013-14 ECHL Equipment Manager of the Year.
-2023-24 will be Higgins' 21st season as the team's equipment manager.
+2024-25 will be Higgins' 22nd season as the team's equipment manager.

 Isaac Knight